Alok Kumar Suman

 Dr. Alok Kumar Suman is an Indian politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from Gopalganj in the 2019 Indian general election as member of the Janata Dal (United).
 He is also the National Treasurer of JD(U).

 Early life and education

-Suman was born to Jai Shri Ram and Patia Devi in a poor family at Jadopur Dukhaharan, Gopalganj district, Bihar.
+Suman was born in a poor family at Jadopur Dukhaharan, Gopalganj district, Bihar.
 He worked as child labourer on farms to meet daily needs and to continue his primary education.

-After completing high school, went to Patna Science College for his Indian School Certificate and then did his Bachelor of Medicine Bachelor of Surgery (MBBS) and Master of Surgery (MS) from Patna Medical College and Hospital.
+After completing high school, he went to Patna Science College for his Indian School Certificate and then did his Bachelor of Medicine Bachelor of Surgery (MBBS) and Master of Surgery (MS) from Patna Medical College and Hospital.

 Career

-After his education, he worked as a resident doctor in Rammanohar Lohia Hospital, Delhi and retired as Deputy Director in Govt. of Bihar.
+After his education, he worked as a resident doctor in Rammanohar Lohia Hospital, Delhi and retired as deputy director in Govt. of Bihar.
 He wrote a scientific thesis on "Abdominal Hernia in Children".